xairy/unlockdown/README.md

 This repo demonstrates some ways to disable or bypass kernel lockdown on Ubuntu (and some other) kernels without physical access to the machine, essentially bypassing this security feature.

-(Updated 18.02.2019.)
-At this point, all proposed bypass methods have been fixed on Ubuntu and Fedora.
+(Updated 18.02.2020.)
+At this point, all proposed bypass methods have been fixed on Ubuntu and Fedora ([Debian](https://github.com/xairy/unlockdown/issues/1) still in progress).

 ## Story